kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Similar to `CreateContainerRequest`, the `UpdateContainerResourcesRequest` message will extended to allow updating of QoS-class resource configuration of a running container.
-Depending on runtime-level support of a particular resource (and possibly the type of resource) UpdateContainerResourcesRequest might fail.
-Resource discovery (see [Runtime status](#runtime-status)) has the capability to distinguish immutable resource types.
+Depending on runtime-level support of a particular resource (and possibly the type of resource) in-place updates of running containers might not be possible.
+Resource discovery (see [Runtime status](#runtime-status)) has the capability to distinguish whether a particular QoS-class resource supports in-place updates (the Mutable field in QOSResourceInfo message).
+UpdateContainerResources must be atomic so the runtime must fail early (before e.g. calling the OCI runtime to make any changes to other resources) if an attempt to update an "immutable" QoS-class resource is requested.

 Note that neither of the existing QoS-class resource types (RDT or blockio) support updates because of runtime limitations, yet.